Two earthquakes hit parts of the northeast - ExBulletin

 Officials said there were no immediate reports of loss of life or damage to property.

-The Environmental Protection Agency said the first quake, measuring 3.5 on the Richter scale, occurred at 2:11 am, with the epicenter in Kachar district in Assam state.
+The first earthquake measuring 3.5 on the Richter scale occurred at 2.11 am and the epicenter was in Kashar district in Assam state, the Central Statistics Authority said.

 Three more tremors have hit different parts of Manipur since the start of the new year, among them other tremors on January 4th in Tamenglong and Chandel districts.